Must-Have Website Design Basics

 A. Header Image

-A header image is like a megaphone, announcing to visitors what the site is about.
+A header image is like a megaphone, announcing to visitors what the site is about your business.
 It’s the first thing users will see when they log into the website, setting the tone for the on-site experience.

 You must ensure that the header image doesn’t draw attention away from a great article.
 So, a high-quality web designer will look to attract visitors without giving away too much information.
 This will create intrigue, thereby forcing them to keep scrolling.

-In other words, it’s like the trailer for a film — revealing just enough to keep users interested and wanting to know more.
+In other words, it’s like a film trailer—revealing just enough to keep users interested and wanting to know more.
 However, the header image must blend with the website, so using the same shades throughout would be best to create a better on-site balance.

 B. Sliders

-One of website design’s basic principles is avoiding too much movement, which could ruin the user experience.
-Hence, it’s challenging to use sliders despite their simplicity, especially if you want to include content over specific images.
+One of the basic principles of website design is avoiding too much movement, which could ruin the user experience.
+Hence, It’s challenging to code sliders effectively despite their simplicity, especially if you want to include content over specific images.

 In such instances, timing is key as it helps ensure visitors have enough time to read the text before the next image appears.
 Additionally, a mobile-friendly website is crucial, and mobile users may not have the best experience viewing sliders as the layout and the visual medium change.

-So, there’s no denying that using sliders is tricky.
+There’s no denying that using sliders can be tricky and require innovative ideas.
 That’s why most websites have one main image rather than rolling images.

 But there are certain things that you can do to avoid errors.
 For example, you must consider whether the images are suitable for marketing and help convey the website’s message.

-Similarly, it would be best to use high-definition images to deliver a professional look.
-Also, try to limit the number of irrelevant images on the site, as the primary purpose of visitors is to read valuable content.
+Similarly, it would be best to use high-definition images to ensure a professional visual design.
+The number of irrelevant images on the site should also be limited, as visitors’ primary purpose is to read valuable content.

 6. Colours

-No website is complete until the necessary colour palette is created.
+No website is complete until the necessary colour wheel palette is created.

 Remember how we spoke about white space?
-Another secret is that you may add colours, as white space refers to the website’s background.
+Another secret is that you may add colours, as white space refers to the website’s background visible on any browser, complementing the overall imagery.

-However, it’s challenging to strike the right balance because too much space will lead people to think there’s not enough information.
+However, Striking the right balance for your business with fixed layouts is challenging because too much space will lead people to think there’s insufficient information.
 So, rather than trying to be fancy, it would help if you used a maximum of two or three colours.
 This will allow users to focus more on the content than the colour scheme.

 Moreover, to enhance user experience, you must ensure that all the buttons are visible.
 We suggest using a colour not present on the site, such as highlighting the buttons in red, which will encourage web users to explore a particular option.